 This is the ideological role of the North Korean torturer who permeates Hollywood and television representations of North Korea.
 A North Korean enacts the castration of the American ‘Thing,’ the sinthome, and becomes the object of ideological hatred.

 Films that explicitly feature North Koreans torturing Americans include Olympus Has Fallen (2013, the President and a female senior administration official tortured by North Koreans), SALT (2010, Angelina Jolie's secret agent character), Behind Enemy Lines 2: Axis of Evil (2005, a US SEAL), Team America: World Police (2004, the Team America team), Die Another Day (2002, Pierce Brosnan's Bond), and as explicit as possible for its time-period in The Manchurian Candidate (1962, Laurence Harvey's character and his fellow POWs).
-In fact, with the exception of the profoundly anti-DPRK film The Interview (2014), it appears that all wide-release R-rated films that directly reference North Korean for more than an anecdote or two feature a North Korean torturing a ‘good guy’ (usually American).
-A gentler narrative – i.e. hostage-taking with no explicit torture in PG and PG-13 rated programming – also exist in the popular TV shows Hawaii Five-0 (2010, Ki'ilua), as well as the films Stealth (2005), The Rescue (1988), and recurring references in 30 Rock (2011-12, particularly S5E22 and S6E21).
+In fact, with the exception of the profoundly anti-DPRK film The Interview (2014), it appears that all wide-release R-rated films that directly reference North Korea for more than an anecdote or two feature a North Korean torturing a ‘good guy’ (usually American).
+A gentler narrative – i.e. hostage-taking with no explicit torture in PG and PG-13 rated programming – also exist in the popular TV shows Hawaii Five-0 (2010, Ki'ilua) and 30 Rock (2011-12, particularly S5E22 and S6E21), as well as the films Stealth (2005) and The Rescue (1988).
 The narrative of a protagonist tortured, taken hostage or lost in North Korea, and accompanying loss of national potency, is a defining feature of North Korea’s role in American fantasy.

 Where a North Korean tortures an American, the audience knows the torturer is fictional, but this does not deprive it of its power.
 Any fictional account relies upon “a pact between writer and reader that both will respect the illusion that the reported events are true” (Žižek 2012a: 40).
 Moreover, it corresponds to the well-known and not entirely fictional (though deeply sensationalized and propagandized) historical narrative of the torture and indoctrination of American Korean War POWs and the crew of the captured American spy ship, the USS Pueblo, in 1968.
 The latter became a national fiasco, or political spectacle, comparable to the Iranian hostage crisis; it also formed the implicit foundation for the Disney film, The Rescue (1988).
 Even today, every detention of an American in North Korea instantly becomes newsworthy, regardless of whether the American was breaking DPRK law – often Christian proselytizing, which is also illegal in many other countries.
 None have been ill-treated since the Pueblo incident, but the sensitivity to Americans being held in the country remains.
 So these fantasy-sequences are a ruze but also a reference to perceived historical and contemporary injustices, the affective response to which buttresses the subtext of the anti-engagement argument: any negotiation/compromise is a violence to the national Thing – to the excessive element that makes America exceptional.
 These representations form a subtext behind nonfictional reports of hostage-taking, ‘abductions,’ political prison ‘camps’, and so on.